tusharhchhabra/geko-games-db/README.md

 ## Getting Started

-Follow these instructions to set up Games DB locally for development and testing purposes.
+Follow these instructions to set up Games DB locally for development.

 ### Prerequisites

 - Node.js version >= 16.14
+- IGDB API client ID and authorization token
 - A Vercel PostgreSQL database (for managing users and favorites)
+- An OpenAI API key for the AI game suggestions feature

 ### Installation